 What if I don’t want to have a Guidebook Web page?

 If you would like to disable your Guidebook Web page and only offer your guide data on mobile devices, you can do so through the Guidebook Web page settings located at the bottom left of the Guidebook Web configuration page.
-You can toggle the Guidebook Web page to be disabled from here, just make sure to save the change.

 How can my attendees find my Guidebook Web page?

-When you invite a user to download your guide, they will receive an email with a link to the Guidebook Web page.
+When you invite a user to download your guide, they will receive an email with a link to your Guidebook Web page.
 They’ll be able to see the content you chose to feature and will have multiple opportunities to download the mobile version of your guide.